Women and the changing climate

 Climate change is disproportionately affecting women.

 The majority of the world’s poor are women.
-This financial poverty means women are facing higher risks and suffering greater burdens from the impacts of climate change.
+Financial poverty means women are facing higher risks and suffering greater burdens from the impacts of climate change.

 Minimal involvement in decision-making and limited access to sustainable incomes is worsening these inequalities.
 It prevents women’s key experiences from being on the table in climate-related planning and policy-making.